alexander-rd/appxf/obsidian/development notes/__Current Development.md

-Scope: GUI elements for nested GUI (including SettingSelect)

-Status: SettingDict shows up in labeled frames and can be nested.
-Setting Select has fundamental concepts open.
-* The base_setting does only know about the dict type, but not about a default format of the dict.
-	* The SettingSelect would allow selecting from dicts with completely different content (contained types)
-	* I suspect, there is currently ***no way to define the types of the dict elements*** for the base setting.
 * When applying new values via select, since it assigns to a dict - different dict setups just extend the dict but do not reset it.
 	* If current selection has a dict with "string A" and "int A", then selecting a second dict with "string B" and "int B" would result in having a value containing "string A", "int A", "string B" and "int B".
 	* Resolving: check if applying to base setting can be done via set_state()